Last updated on March 9, 2026

 Heliod, Sun-Crowned | Illustration by Lius Lasahido

 Lifegain is one of the ultimate themes in Commander, and Magic in general.
-Gaining life on its own doesn’t do much other than give you more time to stabilize, win, or maybe even survive.
-In an eternal format like Commander, players have access to so many cards that you can take an otherwise basic mechanic (like gaining life) and turn it into so much more.
+Gaining life on its own doesn’t do much other than give you more time to stabilize and survive.
+In an Eternal format like Commander, players have access to so many cards that you can take an otherwise basic mechanic (like gaining life) and turn it into so much more.

 Let’s jump in!